yami2200/PolyglotAST/README.md

 This repository contains tools to build polyglot ASTs from source code of GraalVM applications.
 It currently partially supports python and javascript, and is built in a manner that aims to facilitate addition of new languages.
-You will need JSitter in order to be able to run the project, which is available at https://github.com/JetBrains/jsitter

 There are two main classes to be looking at; they are introduced after the _getting started_ below.